 Ground cherries need warm temperatures and plenty of sun.
 In hot summer areas like the low desert of Arizona, afternoon shade is preferred.

 When growing ground cherries in the low desert of Arizona (and other hot summer climates), they will produce fruit until temperatures get very hot in the summer.
 If plants survive the summer, as temperatures cool, they will begin producing again.

 4. Grow ground cherries in the best location

 Raised beds and containers are an excellent choice for growing ground cherries.
 Choose a location with excellent drainage and avoid soils with excess nitrogen.
 Too much nitrogen often produces an abundance of foliage rather than fruit.

 When growing ground cherries in containers, choose a container that is at least 8 (20 cm) deep with plenty of good quality potting mix.

 Similar to tomatoes and tomatillos, ground cherries will grow roots all along their stems and do best when planted deeply.
 Remove leaves along the bottom ⅔ of the stem, and plant ground cherry transplants deeply, leaving just a few leaves above the ground.

 6. Give ground cherries plenty of space

 Ground cherry plants are sprawling and grow wide.
-Allow 2 – 3 feet between each plant.
+Allow 2-3 feet (approximately 0.6-0.9 meters) between each plant.